 Stocktaking 101 For Bars, Restaurants And Cafes

 Troubleshooting Variances

-Firstly you need to check variances on an item by item basis, and trouble shoot what is causing the variance.
-There are four main setup issues that may cause variances which you will need to check so that you can be confident the variance on each item is accurate.
+Firstly you need to check variances on an item by item basis, and troubleshoot what is causing the variance.
+There are four main setup issues that may cause variances:

-• Despite counting and recounting you might still have made an error.
-Triple check you've got the count correct and update your "completed stocktake".
+• Counting — despite counting and recounting you might still have made an error.
+Triple check you’ve got the count correct.

-• As pointed out earlier on in the article, without having the correct received goods, the amount of each good you have used will not be accurate, and your overall cost of goods will not be correct.
-The Loaded stocktake report has a received column which shows how much of each item has been received, you can click on each received item to view the purchase order and check the received goods amount is correct.
-You can update this and save if necessary
+• Received goods — without having the correct received goods, the amount of each good you have used will not be accurate, and your overall cost of goods will not be correct.

-• Recipes - If the recipes you have created do not accurately reflect the portion sizes of the recipes you are producing and plating then they will need to be updated.
+• Recipes — if the recipes you have created do not accurately reflect the portion sizes of the recipes you are producing, they will need to be updated.

-Leveraging technology in the stocktaking process involves utilising advanced inventory management software that can track stock levels accurately and in real-time, enabling you to make informed decisions quickly.
-This technology can significantly reduce manual errors through automated data entry and analysis, offering insights into stock usage patterns, identifying discrepancies early, and allowing for precise demand forecasting.
-The integration of systems like this can streamline operations, leading to a more efficient stocktaking process, cost savings, and improved inventory accuracy.
+Advanced inventory management software can track stock levels accurately and in real-time, enabling you to make informed decisions quickly.
+This technology significantly reduces manual errors through automated data entry and analysis, offering insights into stock usage patterns, identifying discrepancies early, and allowing for precise demand forecasting.

-How can small cafes or bars with limited resources effectively conduct stocktaking without the same level of staffing or technology as larger establishments?
+How can small cafes or bars with limited resources conduct stocktaking effectively?

+Stocktaking 101 For Bars, Restaurants And Cafes